 - 10% represents new credit

-- 10% is based on credit mix in use types of credit1
+- 10% is based on the mix of credit in use

 The importance of these categories may vary for different credit profiles.